ordinary-developer/education/books/belleter/ooad/object_thinking_d_west/synopses/ch_9-all_the_world_is_a_stage/synopsis.md

 For every message you listed (message protocol) first tests are:
 - When the message is sent to the object, is the expected object returned?
-- Is is an instance of the right class?
+- Is it an instance of the right class?
 - Is it in the correct state?
+  (It has a reasonable value or
+   its instance variables have reasonble values).